toddsellon/SpaceCraft/README.md

 More to come!

-## Settings
-These are the settings which can be changed
-- difficulty (float) Multiplier for AI gathered resources (default 1)
-- grids (int) Limit to how many grids each Faction will make (default 20)
-- engineers (int) Limit of how many engineers each Faction should have (default 1)
-- bots (int) Limit of how many bots each Faction should have (default 3)
-- manualkits (bool) Allows admins to disable the automatic functionality on survival kits (default false)

-Convars can also technically be changed inside your save folder in a file called "SCConvars.xml".

-## Default Prefabs
-- Terran Planet Pod
-- Terran SCV
-- Terran Outpost
-- Terran MAR-1NE
-- Terran Reaper
-- Terran SCV (Atmo)
-- Terran SCV (Space)
-- Terran Command Center
-- Terran Siege Tank
-- Terran Battlecruiser
-- Planetary Fortress
-- Terran Wraith
-- Protoss Outpost
-- Protoss Probe
-- Protoss Gateway
-- Protoss Scout
-- Protoss Nexus
-- Protoss Tempest
-- Protoss Stargate
-- Zerg Drop Site
-- Zerg Drone
-- Zerg Hatchery
-- Zerg Lair
-- Zerg Mutalusk
-- Zerg Hive
-- Zerg Corruptor
-(More to come, subject to change)

 # Creating Prefabs
 In order for SpaceCraft to use a prefab, it must be contained in a &lt;SpawnGroup&gt;, and its **&lt;Description&gt;** must begin with the word "SpaceCraft".
 If the SpawnGroup is also a Faction, the Prefabs included within (except the Faction's first SpawnGroup, which defines its spawn ship), will be proprietary to that Faction (untested).
 I will later add a Faction Parameter which forces a Faction to only use it own proprietary prefabs.
 This would open the possibility of other races.